When you set out on adventure, you never know exactly what will come!

 Yes, I will go to the Savior with you.

-Yes, we will go through the fire together and not be burned.
+Yes, we will go through the fire together with Him and not be burned.

 “This is my Father’s world!
 Oh let me ne’er forget that though the wrong seems oft so strong, God IS the Ruler yet!”